Ninel-N/Management-and-Accountability-of-Environmental-Resources-in-Tourism-Course/README.md

 ## License

 This course is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
 You are free to share and adapt the materials provided proper attribution is given.
+For more information, please contact:
+Prof. Ninel Nesheva-Kiosseva, PhD
+Expert in Sustainability Reporting and Environmental Accountability
+Email: ninelkioseva@yahoo.com